 SPAB ENERGY EFFICIENCY RESEARCH

-Results from the first stage of SPAB's (The Society for the Protection of Ancient Buildings) research on the energy efficiency performance of old buildings suggest that standard U-value calculations used across the construction industry underestimate the thermal performance of traditional walls.
+Results from the first stage of SPAB's research on the energy efficiency performance of old buildings suggest that standard U-value calculations used across the construction industry underestimate the thermal performance of traditional walls.
 In some instances, it now appears that heat loss through vernacular materials can be up to three times lower than expected.

 The initial study suggests that conventional industry practices are struggling to accurately represent the thermal performance of traditionally built walls.
 Ultimately, this could have negative consequences for historic buildings as calculated theoretical U-values (suggesting a poorer performance) may lead owners and professionals to adopt disproportionate energy saving interventions that may not only be unnecessary, but also invasive and potentially harmful to the fabric of a building.